aedmark/Oopis-OS/docs/developer.md

 (() => {
     "use strict";

-    // 1.
-Define the command's behavior and requirements. const myCommandDefinition = {
+    // The command's formal definition and contract with the CommandExecutor. const myCommandDefinition = {
         commandName: "mycommand",
+        // Declare all flags.
+The executor will parse them for you.
         flagDefinitions: [
             { name: "verbose", short: "-v", long: "--verbose" }
         ],
+        // Declare argument cardinality.
+The executor enforces this.
         argValidation: {
             min: 1,
             error: "Usage: mycommand [-v] <path>"
         },
+        // Declare which arguments are paths and their expected type.
+        // The executor validates existence and type.
         pathValidation: [
             {
-                argIndex: 0, // Validate the first argument (at index 0) as a path.
+                argIndex: 0,
                 options: { expectedType: Config.FILESYSTEM.DEFAULT_FILE_TYPE }
             }
         ],
+        // Declare required permissions.
+The executor performs the check
+        // using the FileSystemManager's security gateway.
         permissionChecks: [
             {
                 pathArgIndex: 0,
                 permissions: ["read"]
             }
         ],
-        // 2.
-Write the core logic.
-It only runs if all the above checks pass.
+        // The core logic only executes if every single one of the
+        // above declarations is satisfied by the executor.
         coreLogic: async (context) => {
-            // The context object contains everything you need, fully validated. const { args, flags, currentUser, validatedPaths } = context;
+            // 'context' is a secure, pre-validated object.
+You can trust its contents. const { args, flags, currentUser, validatedPaths } = context;

-            // validatedPaths[0] is guaranteed to be a valid, readable file path object. const pathInfo = validatedPaths[0];
+            // Thanks to the contract, this path is guaranteed to exist and be readable. const pathInfo = validatedPaths[0];

             if (flags.verbose) {
                 await OutputManager.appendToOutput(`Verbose mode ON for user ${currentUser}`);
             }

-            // Command implementation goes here...
             const content = pathInfo.node.content;

             return {